Bruno Frey: Self-plagiarism

 During 2010 and 2011 Frey, with co-authors Benno Torgler and David Savage, published four articles concerning the Titanic disaster in four different journals.
 Concerning these articles, in 2011 Frey and his co-authors were accused of self-plagiarism.
 On 3 May 2011 David Autor, editor of the Journal of Economic Perspectives, wrote a public letter to Frey claiming "very substantial overlap between these articles and your JEP publication.
 Indeed, to my eye, they are substantively identical."
 Pointing out that the other articles were not cited, Autor further wrote that "your conduct in this matter [is] ethically dubious and disrespectful to the American Economic Association, the Journal of Economic Perspectives and the JEP's readers."
-In a public response Frey accepted theses accusations and offered his apologies, writing, "[i]t was a grave mistake on our part for which we deeply apologize.
+In a public response, Frey accepted these accusations and offered his apologies, writing, "[i]t was a grave mistake on our part for which we deeply apologize.
 It should never have happened.
 This is deplorable."